angelodian/angelodian.github.io/index.md

 </div>

-## Welcome to my academic homepage.
+## Welcome to my academic homepage!

 I'm a phonetician, so I'll start my introduction with the phonetic transcription of my name the way I say it, transcribed using the <a href="https://www.internationalphoneticassociation.org/content/ipa-chart">IPA alphabet</a>: [ˈɐnd͡ʒelo ˈdjɐŋ]. [ˈdjɐŋ], one syllable, with a diphthong and a velar nasal at the end, is how people say my surname in the Veneto region of Italy, where I'm from.
 However, the rest of Italians tend to say [ˈdi.ɐn] (two syllables and an alveolar nasal at the end).
 Either pronunciation is fine to me :-)